-The major activities of the Board and its committees during the 12-month period July 2016 through June 2017 were:
+The major activities of the Board and its committees during the 12-month period July 2017 through June 2018 were:

 - As part of its continuing best practices review, continued to retain additional outside counsel to ensure full compliance with the IRS Code.
-Outside counsel was also retained for the purpose of drafting and reviewing alternative investment contracts. - Held regular monthly meetings and met with representatives of investment management firms and the custodial bank on a regular basis - Held hearings for individual plan members who appealed decisions of the Pension Office, including eligibility of individual employees for disability pension benefits, or questioned the Board's interpretation of State pension laws - Participated in meetings with the Governor's staff, members of the General Assembly, officials of State agencies and school districts, the Pension Advisory Council, representatives of employee organizations, and other interested parties. - Established a Governance Subcommittee to address recommendations provided from the review of best practices performed by a third party consultant.
+Outside counsel was also retained for the purpose of drafting and reviewing alternative investment contracts.
+In addition, the Governance Subcommittee held regular meetings to continue addressing the recommendations entailed in the System's most recent review of best practices, that was performed by a third party consultant. - Held regular monthly meetings and met with representatives of investment management firms and the custodial bank on a regular basis - Held hearings for individual plan members who appealed decisions of the Pension Office. including eligibility of individual employees for disability pension benefits, or questioned the Board's interpretation of State pension laws - Participated in meetings with the Governor's staff, members of the General Assembly, officials of State agencies and school districts, the Pension Advisory Council, representatives of employee organizations, and other interested parties.